mroughan/aleph-zero-heroes/content/staging/sandman_gaiman.md

+I like Neil Gaiman's writing a lot.
+Reading it is like putting on a warm pair of wooly socks on a winter's evening.
+A warm pair of haunted socks.

 Many people paint recreationally.
-Photography is praticed by almost everyone with a phone.
+Photography is practiced by almost everyone with a phone.
 Music is taught to every second grade-schooler.
 And almost everyone I ever knew was forced to write, creatively (perhaps).

-We have, in the West (and elsewhere) digested the idea that Art is not just teh pursuit of the gifted and driven.
+We have, in the West (and elsewhere) digested the idea that Art is not just the pursuit of the gifted and driven.
 It is part of every persons cultural and social kit bag.

 But who draws comics?
 The marginalised "geeks" of our world.
 Why is that?